About Some Quadratic Scalar Curvatures and the $h_{4}$ Yamabe Equation: Quadratic scalar curvatures

 \subsection{Positivity properties of $h_4$ and $\sigma_2$}

 The positivity properties of the second Gauss-bonnet curvature $h_4$ were discussed in \cite{Labbisgbc}.
 For instance it is proved that \begin{theorem}[\cite{Labbisgbc}] If $(M,g)$ has dimension $n\geq 4$ and non-negative or non-positive (resp. negative or positive) $p$-curvature with $p\geq \frac{n}{2}$ then $h_4$ is nonnegative (resp. positive).
 Furthermore, $h_4\equiv 0$ if and only if the manifold is flat. \end{theorem} Consequently, one gets the following \begin{corollary} A Riemannian manifold of $\dim \geq 4$ and with non-negative or non-positive (resp. negative or positive) sectional curvature has $h_4\geq 0$ (resp. $h_4>0$) and $h_4\equiv 0$ if and only if the metric is flat.
-The same conclusion is true in dimensions $\geq 8$ under non-negative or non-positive (resp. negative or positive) isotropic curvature. \end{corollary} The converse in the previous does not hold in general.
+The same conclusion is true in dimensions $\geq 8$ under non-negative or non-positive (resp. negative or positive) isotropic curvature. \end{corollary} The converse of the previous results does not hold in general.
 That is, positive $h_4$ does not imply a constant sign on the $p$-curvatures.
 On the other hand, positive $\sigma_2$ curvature implies a constant sign on the scalar curvature and it always implies the positivity of $h_4$.
 The following property can be proved by imitating the proof of theorem B in \cite{Labbisgbc} \begin{theorem} Let the total space $M$ of a Riemannian submersion be compact and of dimension $n$.
-Suppose the fibers have dimension $p$ and w.r.t. the induced metric,their $\hat\sigma_2$ curvature satisfies $8(n-1)(p-1)(p-2)^2\hat\sigma_2>(n-p)\hat{Scal}^2$ (resp. $8(n-1)(p-1)(p-2)^2\hat\sigma_2<(n-p)\hat{Scal}^2$) then the manifold $M$ admits a Riemannian metric with positive (resp. negative) $\sigma_2$ curvature.\\ Where $\hat\sigma_2$ and $\hat{Scal}$ denote the $\sigma_2$ and scalar curvatures of the fibers respectively. \end{theorem}
+Suppose the fibers have dimension $p$ and that their $\hat\sigma_2$ curvature (with respect to the induced metric) satisfies $8(n-1)(p-1)(p-2)^2\hat\sigma_2>(n-p)\hat{Scal}^2$ (resp. $8(n-1)(p-1)(p-2)^2\hat\sigma_2<(n-p)\hat{Scal}^2$) then the manifold $M$ admits a Riemannian metric with positive (resp. negative) $\sigma_2$ curvature.\\ Where $\hat\sigma_2$ and $\hat{Scal}$ denote the $\sigma_2$ and scalar curvatures of the fibers respectively. \end{theorem}

 As a consequence a Riemannian product of a compact non Ricci-flat Einsein manifold of dimension $p\geq 4$ with an arbitrary compact manifold always admits a Riemannian metric with positive $\sigma_2$ curvature.
 Furthermore, a Riemannian product of a compact non Ricci-flat Einsein manifold of dimension $3$ with an arbitrary compact manifold of dimension $\geq 2$ admits a metric with $\sigma_2<0$.\\ In particular, in contrast with $h_4$, the non-negativity of the sectional curvature does not imply $\sigma_2\geq 0$, as realized by the product of a three dimensional small sphere $S^3(r)$ with a round sphere $S^p$, $p\geq 2$.
 Note that the later example has has nonnegative sectional curvature, positive Ricci curvature, positive Einstein tensor and positive $h_4$ but $\sigma_2<0$!. \\ \\ We bring the attention of the reader to \cite{ggy,gv,gvw} where one can find interesting results about the positivity of the $\sigma_k$ curvatures.
 In particular, it is proved that in dimension 4, the positivity of $\sigma_2$ together with positive scalar curvature imply the positivity of the Ricci curvature and the positivity of the Einstein tensor.